siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 kubectl apply -f power-consume-app.yaml
 ```

-This `kubectl` execution in the siddhi operator will do the following tasks.
+This `kubectl` execution in the Siddhi operator will do the following tasks.

 1. Create a NATS cluster and streaming cluster since the user did not specify it.
-1. Parse the given siddhi app and create two partial siddhi apps(passthrough and process).
+1. Parse the given Siddhi app and create two partial Siddhi apps(passthrough and process).
 Then deploy both apps in separate deployments to distribute I/O time.
-Check health of the siddhi runner and make deployments up and running.
+Check health of the Siddhi runner and make deployments up and running.
 1. Create a service for passthrough app.
 1. Create an ingress rule that maps to passthrough service.